phoenixit99/phoenixit99/README.md

 # 💫 About Me:

-- 🔭 I am Software engeneer (Ios & React Native Developer) from VietNam
+- 🔭 I am Software engeneer from VietNam
 - 🌱 I am currently strongly focus about Golang, Nodejs and AWS